Chinese New Year Celebration – Saturday, 17 February 2018

-The Lotus is holding an exclusive Chinese New Year Party on the Top Deck to celebrate the Year of The Rooster, an auspicious occasion.
+The Lotus is holding an exclusive Chinese New Year Party on the Top Deck to celebrate the Year of The Dog, an auspicious occasion.

-A special menu has been compiled to tantalise your taste buds whilst being entertained by our resident magician.
+A special menu has been compiled to tantalise your taste buds.
 The highlight of the evening will be provided by our Lion Dance Troupe to bring good fortune and celebrate the New Year.

 The New Year season lasts fifteen days.
 The first three days are the most important and most often celebrated with visits to friends, family as well as greetings of good luck.
 The seventh day traditionally is everyone’s birthday, the day when everyone grows one year older.
 The celebrations end on the important and colourful Lantern Festival on the evening of the 15th day of the new moon.